jacksonllee/pycantonese/readme.md

 ## Current development

-New features/changes in future releases:
+New features/changes planned for the next release (version 0.3):

 - search with sent ranges (analogous with word ranges available from version 0.2+)